 - Disadvantages: They are less forgiving than duolines, meaning you have to set them in the correct place on the boom or the sail will not feel balanced.
 You also may need to move them while windsurfing if the wind strength changes significantly.

-Duolines have two points of support on the boom (see picture in the attachment).
-They are also the “forgiving ones”.
-That means if you set them a couple of centimetres away from the perfect spot on the boom but give a fist-width space between the two parts, it won’t cause problems – you will still feel the sail is in balance.
-It also allows you to adjust the lines for a bigger wind spread on the race without the need to move them on the boom during the race.
-You can always make duo lines into a “mono” by putting both parts next to each other on the boom.
-The disadvantage is they are much harder to move on the boom compared to Monolines.
+- Advantages: Since they have two points of support on the boom, they tend to be more forgiving, meaning if you set them a short distance away from the perfect spot on the boom but give a fist-width space between the two points, you will still feel the sail is in balance.
+They also allow you to adjust the lines for a bigger wind spread without the need to move them on the boom while you are windsurfing.
+You can also always make duolines into monolines by putting both parts next to each other on the boom.

 - Disadvantages: Compared to monolines, they are much harder to move on the boom.